-A wide range of performing artists including the areas of classical, pop, and drama are presented throughout the Fall and Winter Terms (Land II).
+A wide range of performing artists including the areas of classical, pop, and drama are presented throughout the Fall and Winter Terms (I and II).
 In addition, distinguished national personalities are presented as part of the Lecture Series in a wide range of topics of contemporary interest.
-Students should consult the 1978-79 Fall and Winter Term (I and II) Student Activity Calendars for the current season's program of events in the Artist-Lecture Series.
+Students should consult the 1981-82 Fall and Winter Term (1 and H) Student Activity Calendars for the current season's program of events in the Artist-Lecture Semany of the film classics and a variety of contemporary and popular film selections.
+In addition, special videotape programs on topics of contemporary interest are presented.